 ‘Restore, maintain, celebrate’: Huntridge Theater sign, marquee relit

-Several hundred people gathered for the latest step in the effort to reopen the historic dowtown theater.
+Several hundred people gathered for the latest step in the effort to reopen the historic downtown theater.

 A landmark of downtown Las Vegas reannounced itself to the community Friday night by lighting up the night sky for the first time in two decades.